ypriverol/github-paper/REVIEWS.md

 (Disclaimer: I am heavily involved with both.)

 > We agree with the reviewer and in the updated version, we added some
-> useful links to documentation, courses and tutorials.
+> useful links to documentation, courses and tutorials (Table 2).

 ## Minor comments: